Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Introduction

 With no signs of new particles at the LHC, an effective field theory (EFT) approach provides a sensible framework to incorporate the influence of unknown new physics (NP) through higher-dimensional operators, which are otherwise excluded from the SM due to its renormalizability constraint.
 The Standard Model Effective Field Theory (SMEFT) \cite{Buchmuller:1985jz,Grzadkowski:2010es} provides a systematic approach to encoding potential NP effects through higher-dimensional operators constructed from SM fields.
-The SMEFT framework is one of the well motivated scenarios to searching NP in a model independent way.
-Under this framework, substantial amount of work have been done to study the FO-EWPT and GWs \cite{Zhang:1992fs,Grojean:2004xa,Bodeker:2004ws,Delaunay:2007wb,Damgaard:2015con,Harman:2015gif,deVries:2017ncy,Cai:2017tmh,Chala:2018ari,DeVries:2018aul,Ellis:2019flb,Zhou:2019uzq,Kanemura:2020yyr}.
-The dimension-6 SMEFT operators can modify the Higgs potential in a way that triggers FO-EWPT.
-In this work, we first revisit how the Higgs potential modifications influence the EWPT in the early Universe and lead to the generation of the GW.
+The SMEFT framework is one of the well-motivated scenarios to searching NP in a model-independent way.
+Dimension-6 SMEFT operators can modify the Higgs potential in a way that triggers FO-EWPT.
+Under this framework, a substantial amount of work has been devoted to studying the FO-EWPT \cite{Zhang:1992fs, Grojean:2004xa, Bodeker:2004ws, Damgaard:2015con, Harman:2015gif, deVries:2017ncy, DeVries:2018aul, Kanemura:2020yyr, Zhu:2025pht}.
+In addition to FO-EWPT, GW analyses have been performed in Refs.~\cite{Delaunay:2007wb, Cai:2017tmh, Chala:2018ari, Ellis:2019flb, Zhou:2019uzq, Banerjee:2024qiu, Gazi:2024boc}\footnote{A comprehensive review of the EWPT and GW phenomenology is provided in \cite{Athron:2023xlk}.}.
+Investigations of EWPT using a gauge-invariant approach have been carried out in Refs.~\cite{Patel:2011th, Camargo-Molina:2021zgz, Qin:2024idc}.
+Studies of the EWPT based on dimensionally reduced 3-dimensional high-temperature EFTs have been presented in Refs.~\cite{Qin:2024dfp, Camargo-Molina:2024sde, Chala:2025aiz, Chala:2025cya}, which are generally regarded as more accurate for making quantitative statements about the EWPT.
+In this work, since our primary goal is to access the collider complementarity of the FO-EWPT and GW allowed parameter space, we first revisit how the Higgs potential modifications influence the EWPT within traditional finite-temperature calculations in 4 spacetime dimensions in the early Universe and lead to the generation of the GW.
 We then study the prospect of probing these scenarios at the high Luminosity (HL) and high energy (HE) run of the LHC via \textit{di}-Higgs production.
 The \textit{di}-Higgs production at the HL- and HE-LHC serves as a crucial probe of the trilinear Higgs coupling, which remains weakly constrained by the ATLAS \cite{ATLAS:2022jtk} and CMS \cite{CMS:2022dwd} experiments at the current LHC.
 Precise measurement of this coupling is essential for understanding the structure of the Higgs potential, the nature of electroweak symmetry breaking (EWSB), and potential BSM signatures.
-By employing an Artificial Neural Network(ANN)-based~\cite{Feickert:2021ajf} signal-background discriminator, we aim to enhance the sensitivity to the dimension-6 effective couplings along with their correlations and assess the viability of the EWPT within this improved sensitivity regime and complementarity with the GW signal.
+By employing an Artificial Neural Network (ANN)-based~\cite{Feickert:2021ajf} signal-background discriminator, we aim to enhance the sensitivity to the dimension-6 effective couplings along with their correlations and assess the viability of the EWPT within this improved sensitivity regime and complementarity with the GW signal.